Gogo1951/Consumable-Connoisseur/README.md

 🤖 **Auto-Updating** : Macros update instantly when you loot items, trade, level up, or change zones.

-🦺 **Safety First** : Toggle "Prioritize Buff Food" with a single click to stop wasting expensive stats on simple healing.
-You can also quickly add items (like pet food) to the Ignore List directly from the minimap menu.
+🦺 **Safety First** : You can also quickly add items (like pet food) to the Ignore List directly from the minimap menu.

 🧠 **Zone Aware** : Prioritizes Battleground-specific consumables (like Arathi Basin Runecloth Bandages) when you are in the correct zone.